Staying on top of software development trends in the face of talent shortages and tight budgets is easier said than done.

-“Every decade, something comes along.
-Before COVID, it was the financial crisis, and before that it was 9/11.
-They had a profound effect on most businesses.
+Poulard says, “Every decade, something comes along.
+Before COVID, it was the financial crisis, and before that, it was 9/11.
+These events had a profound effect on most businesses.
 So the main thing is to be prepared, have your plan in place, but have a plan B too.”

 TOPIC: THE FRUSTRATING HUNT FOR SCARCE, EXPENSIVE TECH TALENT

 If you were running a software development team during 2021 and 2022, you faced white-knuckled negotiations trying to get talent onboard in the middle of an extreme developer shortage.
-The highly publicized layoffs at tech companies may now ease the situation a bit, but the talent shortage won’t disappear in 2023.
+The highly publicized layoffs at tech companies may now ease the situation a bit, but the talent shortage won’t disappear in 2023 and beyond.
 Competition for senior and experienced tech talent remains fierce.